Healing with Horses

 Intake Assessment

-The purpose of this assessment is to ensure each applicant is appropriate for our program and that goals and strategies for success are identified early on.
-Only upon completion of this assessment will the program director determine if an applicant is eligible to begin our program.
+The purpose of this assessment is to ensure that our program can appropriately support a client and so that goals and strategies for success are identified prior to starting the program.
+Only upon completion of this assessment will the program director be able to determine if an applicant is eligible to take part in our program.

 Plan of Care

-Once an Assessment has been completed, we work to put together a Plan of Care, or a road-map, for each child.
-It identifies the purpose of the child’s enrollment in the program.
-This plan consists of a detailed outline addressing specific life skill goals for the child.
+Once an Intake Assessment has been completed, we work to put together a Plan of Care, or a road-map, for each participant.
+This plan consists of a detailed outline addressing specific life skill goals for the participant, areas of strengths, challenges, and ultimately identifies the purpose of the individual’s enrollment in the program.

 Treatment Plan

-Once we have established the life skills we intend to work on (based on our initial Intake Assessment), we couple them with already created Lesson Plan Activities.
-Each activity is completed with the child, an equine specialist and a horse.
-The activities are designed to be fun and engaging, while addressing the child’s areas of challenge and targets for growth.
-Often the activities are problem solving based, relationship building or focused on critical thinking skills.
-Though students can learn horsemanship skills through the sessions, it is usually not the primary goal.
+Once we have established the life skills that need support (based on our initial Intake Assessment), we target them through Lesson Plan Activities.
+Each activity is completed with the participant, a counselor, and a horse.
+The activities are designed to be fun and engaging, while addressing the individual’s areas of challenge and targets for growth.
+Often the activities involve problem solving, relationship building or are focused on critical thinking skills.
+Though students often learn horsemanship skills through the sessions, it is usually not the primary goal.
+For students who may be nervous to interact with horses, we utilize other areas and activities around the farm to work towards goals.

 • Confidence